 University of South Carolina

 Credit Hour Cost: $406

 The University of South Carolina (USC) is a landmark for higher education in the south.
-An educational system with seven satellite schools throughout the state, USC enrolls nearly 50,000 students in total, with by far its biggest enrollment in the flagship Columbia campus.
-The school delivers over 350 unique degrees of study, but is most well-known for its undergraduate international business program, which has consistently earned a number 1 spot in the country by US News & World Report.
+The school boasts seven satellite schools throughout the state.
+USC enrolls nearly 50,000 students, with the largest enrollment on the Columbia campus.
+The school delivers over 350 unique degrees of study.
+The school is most well-known for its undergrad international business program.

-Designed as a Bachelor of Science in Sport and Entertainment Management degree, students at the University of South Carolina are given a first-hand look at what it takes to jump into the sport and entertainment industries.
-With two internships and a heavy courseload of business, economic, and finance electives, students will be pushed for peak results.
-This degree program just takes it as a given that their students will launch careers with professional sports teams and world-renowned athletes.
+Students at the USC can take the bachelor of science in sport and entertainment.
+Graduates have what it takes to jump into the sport and entertainment industries.
+The program comes with two internships and a heavy course load.
+Topics include business, economic, and finance electives.
+This degree enables students to launch careers with professional sports teams.
 Some of the unique classes at USC prove it:

 - The Business of NASCAR